fatteneder/learnopengl/notes.md

 - GLFW provides a depth buffer we can use for depth testing.
   Depth testing is automatically done by OpenGL, but its disabled by default.

+# Chapter 10 - Camera

+- Definition of a camera requires:
+  - position in world space
+  - direction we are looking at
+  - vector pointing to the right
+  - vector pointing upwards

+- Look at matrix: Combination of the ONB of the camera and its position vector to transform any vector into the view space, e.g. R^-1 * (-T), where `R` is the rotation matrix composed from the ONB and `T` is the translation matrix.
+  We use the inverse and negative matrices, respectively, because we move the camera instead the world around the camera.
+  All this is simplified with `glm::lookAt`